-Restoration is a highly technical skill and an art.
-The best repairs, done by expert restorers, match materials, weave structure, and color undetectably, restoring both value and function to a rug.
+Restoration is a technical skill and an art.
+The best repairs match materials, weave structure, and color undetectably, restoring both value and function to a rug.

 How We Work

-Restoration is skilled work done entirely by hand.
-Repairs can be simple stabilizations, or complex projects that restore missing structure and design.
-We offer repairs at our workshop in Denver and at our partner workshop in Izmir, Turkey.
+Restoration and repair is skilled work done entirely by hand.
+Simple repairs can stabilize a rug to keep further damage from occurring.
+Large-scale restorations can re-weave or replace missing and damaged areas.
+We perform repairs at our workshop in Denver and at our partner workshop in Izmir, Turkey.

 What We Work On